 Being the world's largest economy and most influential national force, The United States plays a critical role in the international fight for money laundering and terrorist funding.
 The US is a member of the Financial Action Task Force (FATF) and has established a substantial AML/CFT policy that reflects international regulatory principles and implements severe sanctions for non-compliance.
-Financial companies must be familiar with the applicable laws and learn how to comply in order to prevent these fines.
+As a result, financial companies must be familiar with the applicable laws and learn how to comply to prevent these fines.

 AML Regulators in the USA

-Suspicious Activity Reports (SARs) are required to be filed in the United States if a significant or suspicious transaction occurs, based on the requirements established by AML regulators.
-Financial companies in the United States are also expected to follow comprehensive customer recognition systems in order to check each customer's true identity and prevent money laundering.
+Suspicious Activity Reports (SARs) must be filed in the United States if a significant or suspicious transaction occurs, based on the requirements established by AML regulators.
+In addition, financial companies in the United States are also expected to follow comprehensive customer recognition systems to check each customer's true identity and prevent money laundering.

 OFAC: Responsible for monitoring and implementing the United States' economic and trade sanctions, in a similar AML/CFT capability to FinCEN, The Office of Foreign Assets Control (OFAC) is under the jurisdiction of the US Treasury Department.
 OFAC aims to prohibit banned nations, organizations, and people from committing financial and peripheral crimes such as money laundering and insurgency, drug trafficking, and arms proliferation.